xamele0n/Facet.Interface/docs/01_Facetting.md

 Facetting is the process of defining **focused views** of a larger model at compile time.

-Instead of manually writing separate DTOs, mappers, and projections, **Facet** allows you to declare what you want to keep — and generates everything else.
+Instead of manually writing separate DTOs, mappers, and projections, **Facet** allows you to declare what you want to keep â€” and generates everything else.

 You can think of it like **carving out a specific facet** of a gem: